Delegation: Principle of unity of command

 According to the principle of unity of command, employees should only have one supervisor, who they report to, are granted authority by and receive orders from.
 This employee should be solely accountable to their direct supervisor.
 This is associated with increased employee efficiency and less role conflict within an organisation.

 The scalar principle

 The scalar principle asserts that there are clear and formal lines of hierarchal authority within an organisation.
 This hierarchy reflects the flow of authority and responsibility.
 It clearly outlines to managers and subordinates, who has the power to delegate authority and to whom they are answerable to.

 Principle of exception

-This principle asserts that employees should be given complete freedom to fulful their responsibilities within the purview of their authority.
-Managers should therefore refrain from interfering with the day-today work of their subordinates, even if minor mistakes are recognised.
+This principle asserts that employees should be given complete freedom to fulfill their responsibilities within the purview of their authority.
+Managers should therefore refrain from interfering with the day-today work of their subordinates, even if minor mistakes are recognized.
 This level of control leads to more efficient results.
 In some exceptional cases, managers are able to interfere on matters deviating significantly from the norm; in this case the authority delegated to the subordinate may even be withdrawn.